AugurProject/augur-walkthrough/forking.md

 ## Disavow REP

-To test this behavior user needs to have REP staked on successful dispute.
+To test this behavior user needs to have REP staked on dispute rounds.
 This needs to occur before forking period begins.
+Disputes can't occur during forking period.
 This way user can disavow their REP when market goes into fork.

 - [ ] Verify REP can be disavowed during forking period
 - [ ] Verify REP balance is correct after disavowed
 - [ ] Verify REP can be migrated after being disavowed
+- [ ] Verify REP on failed dispute rounds can be disavowed